nushell/nushell.github.io/book/installation.md

 That's it!
 The `cargo` tool will do the work of downloading Nu and its source dependencies, building it, and installing it into the cargo bin path so we can run it.

-If you want to install with more features, you can use:
+If you want to install with more features, you can install using the `--features=extra` flag, which includes support for dataframes, sqlite databases, and a handful of odds and ends:

 @[code](@snippets/installation/cargo_install_nu_more_features.sh)